toggle-corp/alacritty-colorscheme/README.md

-If you are using base16 colorschemes from [base16-vim](https://github.com/chriskempson/base16-vim), you can use the `-V` argument to generate `~/.vimrc_background` file while changing alacritty colorscheme.
+If you are using base16 colorschemes from [base16-vim](https://github.com/chriskempson/base16-vim), you can use the `-V` argument to generate `~/.vimrc_background` file when you change alacritty colorscheme.

 You will need to source the file in your vimrc to load the appropriate